movsar/autocompletecombobox/README.md

-Salesforce LWC component for autocompletion.
+Salesforce LWC combobox dropdown component with autocompletion.

 How to use: `<c-autocomplete-combobox default-option="USD" available-options={ratesAsComboboxOptions}></c-autocomplete-combobox>`